Actions

 The Sonic 3 prototype provided a great deal of insight into the soundtrack's legal status.

-Sonic 3 is less widely available than its Mega Drive counterparts - while included where it is expected (e.g. Sonic Jam or Sonic Mega Collection), it is often neglected in budget Mega Drive consoles (particularly those made by AtGames).
-It is also notably absent from the 2018 release of Sega Mega Drive Classics, despite virtually every other first-party Mega Drive game making an appearance.
+In the modern age, game companies have become increasingly wary of rereleasing games in their back catalog that they may not own the full rights to, particularly regarding music and samples.
+To this end, Sonic 3 is less widely available than its predecessors - while included in compilations like Sonic Jam or Sonic Mega Collection, it is often neglected in budget Mega Drive consoles, particularly those made by AtGames.
+It is also notably absent from the 2018 release of Sega Mega Drive Classics, despite virtually every other first-party Mega Drive game making an appearance, as well as the Mega Drive Mini consoles, which include every other notable Mega Drive Sonic game.
 While Christian Whitehead and Simon Thomley offered to develop a remastered version of Sonic 3 in line with their mobile versions of Sonic CD, Sonic 1 and Sonic 2, Sega chose not to pursue remastering the game until the release of Sonic Origins in 2022.

 Track list

-This is a work in progress list to identify the sound team and composer(s) behind each track in Sonic 3 & Knuckles.
+This is a work-in-progress list to identify the sound team and composer(s) behind each track in Sonic 3 & Knuckles.
 Of particular interest is whether said tracks have made reappearances in future Sonic games, indicating they are likely owned by Sega and do not present copyright complications.

 Zone themes